Nursing Home Justice Blog

 Patients with dementia, Alzheimer’s, or other cognitive impairments are especially vulnerable to POA abuse, given their current circumstances.
 Residents might sign a POA without fully understanding what the document entails, giving a stranger complete control over their assets.
 If the patient’s mental condition is severe enough, they might not even remember doing so.

-Furthermore, residents that lack close family often become victims of POA abuse since abusers can typically forge signatures or access funds without anyone there to ask questions.
+Furthermore, residents that lack close family often become victims of POA abuse since abusers can forge signatures or access funds without anyone there to ask questions.

 Since most POA abuse cases involve financial theft, one could typically follow a paper trail, and relatives who keep close tabs on their loved ones in nursing home care could easily detect this suspicious activity.
 Pay attention to the following signs of POA abuse: